mattermost/mattermost-developer-documentation/site/content/contribute/webapp/end-to-end-tests.md

 ---
-title: "End-to-End Tests"
+title: "End-to-End Testing"
 date: 2017-08-20T11:35:32-04:00
 weight: 6
 subsection: Web App
 ---

-# End-to-End Testing

 This page describes how to run End-to-End (E2E) testing and build tests for a section or page of the Mattermost web application.